Wisconsin Structures and Materials Testing Laboratory

 Engineering student organizations such as Concrete Canoe, SAE Vehicle Teams, and Steel Bridge frequently use the testing capabilities within the lab.

 As a service, the laboratory provides testing to the public and private organizations.
 This activity is conducted on a cost-reimbursable basis.
-In addition to fulfilling a service mission, service testing provides better utilization of test equipment, defrays the cost of maintaining equipment and operating the laboratory, and sometimes provides engineering students the opportunity to learn and practice their testing skills.
-Please see the Priority Policy Instructions below for more information.
+In addition to fulfilling a service mission, service testing provides better utilization of equipment, defrays maintenance and operational costs, and provides additional opportunities for hands-on learning experiences.
+Please see the Priority Policy Information section below for more information.

 WSMTL capabilities range from materials and structures testing to sound measurement, fatigue, in-field measurements, large-scale structure testing, and more.
-If you would like to discuss your testing needs, contact the lab.
+To discuss your testing needs, contact the lab.

 Free-standing actuators ranging from 3-kip to 200-kip capacities.
 Reinforced strong-floor and strong-wall with lab to accommodate a variety of structures.

 Wide variety of accelerometers and state-of-the-art data acquisition equipment.
-Electro-dynamic shakers with force capacities ranging from 2 lbs up to 2,200 lbs.
+Electro-dynamic shakers with force capacities ranging from 2 to 2,200 pounds.
 Our vibration testing and analysis capabilities include non-contact doppler laser vibrometry, modal analysis, structural monitoring, MIL-SPEC methods, and experience with non-linear structures.